robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/hw-10wk-class-2/README.md

 # Part 1: Mini-Quiz

-Put your solution into a file called `quiz.txt`.
+Put your solution into a file called `quiz.txt`. **Note:** If you get stuck, remember your toolkit.
+Try to answer these questions w/o running the code!!

 1. True or false: An `if` statement can live without an `else` statement.